 These days, people use designated knowledge base tools to keep their valuable information in one place and present it to those who need it.
 They’re powerful, convenient and have so many features to offer — from editing options to visual decorations to SEO setting built right into them.

-So what are the best knowledge software solutions on the market today?
+So what are the best knowledge management solutions on the market today?
 Let’s get right to the point.
 Knowledge base software comes in two variations — stand-alone solutions and as parts of all-in-one customer support toolsets.

 All-in-one customer service tools with knowledge base functionality